 Students offered an assistantship must sign a Graduate Assistantship Agreement form (aka, Grad Agreement), which is a contract between the student and department.
 The agreement will stipulate the beginning and ending dates of the contract, the type of appointment, the amount of the monthly stipend, whether the student is expected to work during school breaks, and any other special conditions.
 The agreement also indicates whether a tuition scholarship, academic fee, and engineering fee will be paid by the department, and whether or not the out-of-state portion of the tuition will be waived.
-An example copy of a grad agreement is appended to this document.

-d) Academic Eligibility to Hold a Graduate Assistantship

-Assistantships may be offered to degree seeking graduate students admitted to Regular (GPA of 3.0 or greater).
+- Academic Eligibility to Hold a Graduate Assistantship Assistantships may be offered to degree seeking graduate students admitted to Regular status (GPA of 3.0 or greater).
 To continue to be eligible for an assistantship, a student must maintain a GPA of 3.0 or higher and be making satisfactory progress toward achievement of a graduate degree.
-The Graduate School may allow a student one semester on probationary status to remedy grade deficiencies while holding an assistantship.
+The Graduate School may allow a student one semester on probationary status to remedy grade deficiencies.
 Students on assistantship must be enrolled for a minimum of 12 credit hours per academic year semester.
-Audited courses do not qualify in satisfying this minimum.

-e) Graduate Assistantship Workshop

-All graduate teaching assistants in the Department are required to attend and be enrolled in the GTA Workshop (GRAD 5004, 1 cr., P/F) in the first fall semester of their teaching appointment.
+Audited courses do not qualify in satisfying this minimum. - e) Graduate Assistantship Workshop All graduate teaching assistants in the Department are required to attend and be enrolled in the GTA Workshop (GRAD 5004, 1 cr., P/F) in the first fall semester of their teaching appointment.
 Other students who hope to qualify for an open assistantship in the future should take the workshop in their first semester.
-The workshop is three half days Monday to Wednesday of the week prior to the start of classes in August and two sessions during the fall semester.

-Fees and Taxes
+Fees